-- it allows to control the project
+- It allows business owners to retain control over the project;

 Goal: to gather and document business requirements

-Goal: to translate requirements into software design
+Goal: to translate software development requirements into design

-- a description of the layout and connection of equipment
+- Layout and connection of equipment;

 Goal: To build the actual software